tauri-apps/tao/.changes/macos-tray-click-menu.md

 "tao": patch
 ---

-Show system tray menu only on Right Click (Previously was on both, Right and Left).
+Allow to disable system tray menu only on Left Click.